bruab/bruab.github.io/ga4.md

 Want to send data to a European-based server to avoid issues with US-based data storage?
 Understood.

 I'll build out a GA4 installation that's way better than your current setup, and train everyone on how to use it.

+### Explore alternatives to Google Analytics

+Maybe it's time to consider another option?
+We should talk.
+(You'll notice there's no GA snippet on this site.)

 ## The clock is ticking ⏰